lliamsymonds04/PatternAnalysis-2025/recognition/hipmri-vqvae-s4802711/README.md

 ![Diagram of VQVAE-2 generation](./assets/vqvae2-generation.png)

-This diagram shows how the class label is fed into the two encoders during generation to construct a new image using the top and bottom decoders.
+This diagram shows how the class label is fed into the two encoders during generation to construct a new image using the top and bottom decoders with a transformer.

 [Learn more about VQ-VAE-2 here](https://arxiv.org/pdf/1906.00446)